 For those who would like to attend but missed the previous discussion, please catch up by reading Parable of the Sower, set a decade earlier in a volatile and violent world of gated communities, rampant homelessness, fires, lack of water, and authoritarian governance.

-Please register.
+Registration is required for this program.
 You will receive an email with the invitation to join the Zoom discussion prior to the program.